Who we are

 Work will be done by those able to do it competently and cost-effectively.
 They will be appropriately supervised.
 We will agree with you who handles your work and not make changes unless it is necessary – to bring in specialist help, for example, or while someone is on holiday.
 We will inform you if this happens.

-We have a duty to act on your reasonable instructions, subject to our legal and professional duties as solicitors.
+We have a duty to act on your reasonable instructions, subject to our legal and professional duties as lawyers.
 We will keep you regularly informed of progress.
 Our relationship is with you, and we owe a duty of care only to you.
 No other person may rely on our advice or on these terms without our prior written agreement.

 Grant only service: we will prepare the papers to lead to a grant of probate or letters of administration.
 We rely entirely on you to provide us with accurate information.
 We do not check or verify such information and the responsibility for the administration of the estate is yours alone.

 Despite our best efforts we may make a mistake, by which we mean any breach of our duties to you.
 If we do, and are liable to compensate you, you agree that our liability is limited in the following respects: